dsonyy/light-printer/README.md

 ## What is it?
 **Light Printer** is a small project developed with love for long exposure photos.
 The program originally works on Raspberry Pi which sends G-code commands directly to the Anet A8 3D-printer.
-The printer doesn't print anything but it is used as some kind of vertical plotter.
+The device doesn't print anything but it is used as some kind of vertical plotter.
 There is a RGB LED on the front part of the printer's extruder which is also controlled by Raspberry.
 Everything closely works together so we can take a long exposure photo of whole process to get a final image.

 Here you can see this project in action: